fedwiki/wiki-server/ReadMe.md

 # Wiki

-Wiki is [define the scope of the project in terms of end-user value, right here in the first sentence].
+Wiki is a single-page application for browsing and editing content distributed throughout a federation of similar creative-commons licensed sites.
 What is a federated wiki, and why does federation matter?
-[The concept of federation needs a clear, concise explanation.
-This is the secret sauce that makes SFW worth using.
-How does someone who's never heard of SFW come to understand it?].
+Authors thoughout the federation pull content towards themselves as they edit.
+With this package authors publish their own edits back to the federation as they edit.

 Over the past two years, the [Smallest Federated Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki) project has explored the concept and implementation details of the federated wiki concept.
 This code has been extracted from that project, with the goal of releasing a polished, easy to deploy package.